grange85/ahfow-www/_posts/2002/2002-07-15-europe-in-october.markdown

 - news
 tags: []
 ---
-<p>Hopefully Luna will finally make some sort of European appearance in October - I trust this will include a London date (or two).source: Luna</p>
+Hopefully Luna will finally make some sort of European appearance in October - I trust this will include a London date (or two).

+source: Luna